DeepLabCut/DeepLabCut/docs/installation.md

 - Software:
-     - Operating System: Linux (Ubuntu) or Windows (7 or newer).
-However, the authors recommend Ubuntu
+     - Operating System: Linux (Ubuntu) or Windows 10.
+However, the authors strongly recommend Ubuntu!
      - Anaconda/Python3: Anaconda: a free and open source distribution of the Python programming language (download from: \https://www.anaconda.com/).
 DeepLabCut is written in Python 3 (https://www.python.org/) and not compatible with Python 2.
      - pip install deeplabcut (see below!)
      - TensorFlow (see below!)